Working and steering groups

-A steering group is similar in its make up and the sharing of decision making however the role of this group is to steer work done by others.
+A steering group is similar in its makeup and the sharing of decision making.
+However, the role of this group is to steer work done by others.

 Members of steering groups use their experiences, skills and knowledge of specific topics of sectors to help make strategic decisions.